 The following custom properties can be configured in

-<APPIAN_HOME>/conf/custom.properties to configure receiving email (inclusive of properties described elsewhere in this topic).
+<APPIAN_HOME>/conf/custom.properties to configure receiving email (inclusive of properties described elsewhere in this page).

 ||A routing alias for email received by Appian.|